abidarwish/silkroad/README.md

 It also enables you to block unwanted url such as porn, torrent, ads, malware, phishing and many more by integrating [Helium app](https://github.com/abidarwish/helium).

 Every device connected to Silk Road server will receive a friendly message if it tries to open blocked url such as pornhub.com like the photo below.
-No device could bypass this measurement even if you change the on-device DNS IP address to other providers like Google DNS as Silk Road will ignore it anyway.
+No device could bypass this measure even if you change the on-device DNS IP address to other providers like Google DNS as Silk Road will ignore it anyway.

 <p align="center"><a href="https://github.com/abidarwish/helium" target="_blank">
   <img src="helium.png"></a>